-For the year ended December 31, 2010, we derived 80% of our net service revenues from agreements that are directly or indirectly paid for by state and local governmental agencies, such as Medicaid funded programs and Medicaid waiver programs.
+For the year ended December 31, 2011, we derived approximately 80% of our net service revenues from agreements that are directly or indirectly paid for by state and local governmental agencies, such as Medicaid funded programs and Medicaid waiver programs.
 Governmental agencies generally condition their agreements with us upon a sufficient budgetary appropriation.
 If a governmental agency does not receive an appropriation sufficient to cover its contractual obligations with us, it may terminate an agreement or defer or reduce the amount of the reimbursement we receive.
 Almost all the states in which we operate are facing budgetary shortfalls due to the current economic downturn and the rising costs of health care, and as a result, have made, are considering or may consider making changes in their Medicaid, Medicaid waiver or other state and local medical and social programs.
-The Deficit Reduction Act of 2005 permits states to make benefit cuts to their Medicaid programs, which could affect the services for which states contract with us.
+The Deficit Reduction Act of 2005 permits states to make benefit cuts to their

+Medicaid programs, which could affect the services for which states contract with us.
 Changes that states have made or may consider making to address their budget deficits include:

-- · limiting increases in, or decreasing, reimbursement rates; - redefining eligibility standards or coverage criteria for social and medical programs or the receipt of homecare services under those programs; - · increasing the consumer's share of costs or co-payment requirements; - · decreasing the number of authorized hours for recipients; - slowing payments to providers; - increasing utilization of self-directed care alternatives or "all inclusive" programs; or - shifting beneficiaries to managed care programs.
+- · limiting increases in, or decreasing, reimbursement rates; - redefining eligibility standards or coverage criteria for social and medical programs or the receipt of homecare services under those programs; - increasing the consumer's share of costs or co-payment requirements; - · decreasing the number of authorized hours for recipients; - · slowing payments to providers; - increasing utilization of self-directed care alternatives or "all inclusive" programs; or - · shifting beneficiaries to managed care programs.

 Certain of these measures have been implemented by, or are proposed in, states in which we operate.
-For example, California has considered a number of proposals, including potential changes in eligibility standards and Illinois has delayed payments to providers.
-Selected programs in Washington, New Jersey, and Missouri have reduced rates for the fiscal year started July 1, 2010.
-In 2010, we derived approximately 52% of our total net service revenues from services provided in Illinois, 13% of our total net service revenues from services provided in Washington and 5.9% of our total net service revenues from services provided in Nevada.
+For example, California has considered a number of proposals, including potential changes in eligibility standards or hours utilization and Illinois has delayed payments to providers.
+In 2011, we derived approximately 56% of our total net service revenues from services provided in Illinois, 10% of our total net service revenues from services provided in Washington.
 Because a substantial portion of our business is concentrated in these states, any significant reduction in expenditures that pay for our services in these states and other states in which we do business may have a disproportionately negative impact on our future operating results.
 Provisions in the Health Reform Act increase eligibility for Medicaid, which may cause a reallocation of Medicaid funding.
 It is difficult to predict at this time what the effect of these changes would be on our business.
 If changes in Medicaid policy result in a reduction in available funds for the services we offer, our net service revenues could be negatively impacted.